aamoyel/kubipam/README.md

 - IPClaim

 IPCidr allows you to create a specific CIDR in the IPAM (IPv4 and IPv6).
-IPClaim is used to allocate/claim specific or non specific IPs and child CIDRs in the IPAM.
+IPClaim is used to allocate/claim specific or non-specific IPs and child CIDRs in the IPAM.

 ## Getting Started